-Blood pressure reading is done by measuring the two types of pressure.
-They are systolic pressure and diastolic pressure.
+Blood pressure reading is done by measuring the two types of blood pressure levels.
+They are systolic blood pressure and diastolic blood pressure levels.

 - Systolic pressure is the pressure in the arteries when it contracts.
 It is the contraction of the arteries that pump the blood out of the heart.
 The force or pressure with which this is done is called systolic pressure.
 It is the maximum pressure that is measured here.

 - Diastolic pressure is the pressure on the same arteries in between the normal beats.
 The minimal pressure of the heart in these recess seconds is calculated here.